Grants & Bursaries

 In Honour of Harvey and Erma Beaty

-1. Food Literacy– providing people with the information, understanding and skills to provide healthy food for themselves and their families. (e.g. nutrition/food safety/meal planning)
+1. Food Literacy– Supporting access to information, knowledge, and skills that enable individuals and families to provide healthy food for themselves (e.g. nutrition education/food safety/meal planning).

-2. School & Other Nutrition Programs– promoting, educating and allowing people to access healthy meals. (e.g. School breakfast/lunch/after school programs; nutrition and fitness programs.)
+2. School & Other Nutrition Programs– Promoting access to healthy meals through education and direct programming (e.g. school breakfast/lunch/after school programs; nutrition and fitness programs).

-3. Sustainable Initiatives Beyond Conventional Food Bank Models– initiatives that establish a reliable supply of nutritious food and promote self-sufficiency. (e.g. social enterprises that support food security; community gardens; social profit enterprises with a focus on food security including training programs for unemployed, at-risk youth and single parents)
+3. Sustainable Initiatives Beyond Conventional Food Bank Models– Strengthening long-term food security and self-sufficiency (e.g. social enterprises supporting food security; community gardens; social profit enterprises offering food-related training for unemployed individuals, at-risk youth or single parents).

 Important dates:

-2. Successful applicants will receive their grant in July 2023 and must use the funds as intended by January 31st of the year following the granting year
+2. Successful applicants will receive their grant by mid June 2026 and must use the funds as intended by January 31st of the year following the granting year

 3. A report must be submitted on the project by the end of February of the year following the granting year.

-To apply, go to: Maple Leaf Community Fund Application
+To apply for Oxford County, go to: Maple Leaf Community Fund Application

 NOTE: Organizations whose mission substantially involves alignment with political campaigns (candidates); religious organizations; individual or for-profit businesses; or lobbying/advocacy groups are ineligible to apply.